 Many of these rights are reflected in the United Nation Convention on the Rights of the Child.

 The 2011 Act allows the intended parents of a child born through surrogacy to apply to the NSW Supreme Court for a parentage order thirty days after the birth.
 If it is granted, they gain full parenting rights, and their name on the child’s birth certificate.

 To be eligible the surrogacy must be altruistic - paid surrogacy is not legal in any Australian jurisdiction.
 In addition, the birth mother must be at least 25 and all parties must have received legal advice and counseling, given informed consent to the agreement prior to conception and the child must be living with the intended parents at the time of application.

-The right to make medical decisions for your child or apply for their passport can seem like small things, until you are not able to do them.
-We are likely to see a rise in the number of orders of this kind made in NSW over the coming years, as domestic and international surrogacy arrangements grow in popularity among those who are unable to conceive.
+The right to make medical decisions for children or apply for their passport can seem like small things, until the parents are not able to do them.
+It is likely that their will be a rise in the number of orders of this kind made in NSW over the coming years, as domestic and international surrogacy arrangements grow in popularity among those who are unable to conceive.
 The guiding principle in family law is always the best interest of the child.
 Fully empowered parents are certainly in a child’s best interest.
-For the family I represented the legal acknowledgement of their role was deeply significant on both a practical and symbolic level.
+For the family involved in the case above, the legal acknowledgement of their role was deeply significant on both a practical and symbolic level.